Site icon Our Breathing Planet

 European Eel Facts

-Source: https://bit.ly/3LX5yac Photographer: Bernard DUPONT CC License: https://bit.ly/3kPBwJI
+Source: https://bit.ly/3LX5yac Photo: Bernard DUPONT CCL: https://bit.ly/3kPBwJI

 European Eel Physical Description

-The remarkable European Eel certainly draws the attention of those who encounter it.
-That’s simply because it’s a fascinating animal.
+The remarkable European Eel certainly draws the attention of those individuals who encounter it.
+That’s simply because it’s a truly fascinating animal.
 For most individuals, though, the most impressive thing about this creature is its physical appearance.
 That includes its sheer physical size.

-Source: https://bit.ly/3MYOdhu Photographer: W.carter Public Domain Image
+Source: https://bit.ly/3MYOdhu Photo: W.carter Public Domain Image

 European Eel Distribution, Habitat, and Ecology

 Early in their larval stage, however, individuals migrate to inland, freshwater waterways.
 These include various lakes and rivers.
 Some, though, also appear in more brackish waters, such as estuaries.
 They return to the sea, though, to spawn.
-Each then dies soon after.
+Each individual then dies soon after.

 Species Sharing Its Range